Internectio/Locuscraft/README.md

 *How will the information be gathered?*

 All of the information will come from the users.
 All we (the developers) have to do is create the interface that the users will use.
-Then the users will take care of information categorization and organization (tongue twister there).
+Then the users will take care of information categorization and organization.
 Information could come in the form of links, multimedia, and text.
 It could come from references to websites, profile information (based on privacy settings), polls they have answered, comments, uploads, and maybe other sources.
 Tasks, points, and posting will be the main driving force for gathering this information.

 *What are my sources for multimedia content?*